 Common landscape-design miscues run the gamut from the practical to the aesthetic.
 Here you can list the worst mistakes made in landscaping based on your own experience.
+An example would be the worst plants to grow.
 Let us know what landscaping mistakes you have made -- whether small or big errors -- so that others may learn from them.

 Think of this feature as a Letters to the Editor column: a spot to relate your thoughts; in this case, thoughts re: landscaping mistakes you've made.
 It may be tempting to ask questions or respond to another reader's thoughts, but my Landscaping forum is designed for that.Tell Us Your Mistakes